message/iata/ES.md

 - passengers arriving from Australia, China (People's Rep.), Hong Kong (SAR China), Korea (Rep.), Macao (SAR China), New Zealand, Rwanda, Singapore or Thailand;
 - passengers arriving from Nordland, Troms og Finnmark or Trondelag in Norway;
 - passengers arriving from Pohjois-ja Ita-Suomi in Finland;
-- passengers with a positive COVID-19 RT-PCR test result and a medical discharge specifying that the passenger has recovered, not contagious and ok to travel;
+- passengers with a positive COVID-19 PCR or RT-PCR test and a recovery certificate specifying that the passenger is fit to travel;
 - deadheading crew.
 4. Passengers must complete an "FCS Health Control Form" at <a href="https://www.spth.gob.es/">https://www.spth.gob.es/</a> This will generate a QR code which must be presented upon arrival.
 - This does not apply to deadheading crew.